pamepeixinho/pamepeixinho.github.io/README.md

 # Resume
-This is my online resume developed based in [Create React App](https://github.com/facebookincubator/create-react-app) using following stack:
+This is my online resume built in order to explain all my experiences, projects and interests.
+This is being developed based in [Create React App](https://github.com/facebookincubator/create-react-app) using following stack:

 * `React 16.2.0`
 * `Styled Components 2.4.0`